PTS Can Staff and Strengthen Your Teletherapy Program

 At first glance, social distancing and sheltering in place might seem like high hurdles for a special education program to clear.
 And, without question, the current public health crisis makes providing related services more challenging.

-Fortunately, school-based teletherapy (also called telepractice) has been gaining ground for years.
+Fortunately, school-based teletherapy (also called telepractice) had been gaining ground well before the pandemic hit.

 Why?
 Three factors have driven the shift: